Fix Windows Update Error 0x800f0831

 -

-05After the DISM process finishes, type
+03Once the DISM command finishes, type

 Subscribe for fast, no-fluff fixes and best settings guides